jolicode/castor/doc/installation/installer.md

 - `--rollback` or `-r`: Rollback to the previous version

 > [!NOTE]
-> The `self-update` command is not available for Composer or source installations.
+> The `self-update` command is not available for source installations or Composer
+> project dependencies.
+For global Composer installs (`composer global require`),
+> `self-update` runs `composer global update` under the hood.
+For project
-> Use `composer update jolicode/castor` instead.
+> dependencies, use `composer update jolicode/castor` instead.

 ## Other installation methods